0xInfection/XSRFProbe/README.md

 - [x] Out of the box support for custom cookie values and generic headers.
 - [x] Can intelligently generate crafted tokens for different types of parameters.
 - [x] Submits forms in the normal values as well as with crafted token.
-- [x] Follows a redirect when there is a 302 response.
+- [x] Follows a redirect when there is a 30x response.
+- [x] Highly documented code and [highly generalised workflow](https://github.com/0xInfection/XSRFProbe/wiki#xsrfprobe-internals).
 - [x] Has a user-friendly interaction environment.
 - [x] Everything is automated on demand.